snrnats/doc-centre/docfx_project/api/help/allocating_using_default_rules.md

 # Allocate Using Default Allocation Rules

-To page explains how to configure custom allocation rules and use the **[Allocate Using Default Rules](https://docs.electioapp.com/#/api/AllocateUsingDefaultRules)**  and [Allocate Consignment](https://docs.electioapp.com/#/api/AllocateConsignment) endpoints to allocate consignments based on those rules.
+To page explains how to use the **[Allocate Using Default Rules](https://docs.electioapp.com/#/api/AllocateUsingDefaultRules)**  and [Allocate Consignment](https://docs.electioapp.com/#/api/AllocateConsignment) endpoints to allocate consignments based on your pre-defined allocation rules.

 ---

+## Overview

+The **Allocate Using Default Rules** and **Allocate Consignments** endpoints enable you to allocate consignments to the cheapest available carrier service.
+PRO selects a service for you when you use these endpoints, rather than requiring you to select a service or service group manually.

+PRO uses the following selection process when allocating via these endpoints:

+1. **Who can deliver?** - First, PRO compiles a list of all carrier services that could potentially take the consignment (that is, configured and enabled services that ship to the delivery address and could meet any specified delivery promise).
+2. **Who meets the allocation rules?** - Next, PRO creates a final shortlist of carrier services by eliminating any services that do not meet your organisation's own allocation rules.
+For information on using allocation rules, see the [What Is An Allocation Rule?](/api/help/allocating_consignments.html#what-is-an-allocation-rule) section of the [Allocating Consignments](/api/help/allocating_consignments.html) page.
+3. **Who is cheapest?** - Finally, PRO allocates the consignment to the cheapest service on the shortlist.

-## Allocating Multiple Consignments Using Allocation Rules
+## Allocating Multiple Consignments At Once

-The **Allocate Using Default Rules** endpoint can be used to allocate multiple consignments simultaneously.
-The request body can contain an array of one or more `{consignmentReference}`s to be allocated.
+The **Allocate Using Default Rules** endpoint enables you to allocate multiple consignments to the cheapest eligible carrier service in one request.
+The request body should contain an array of one or more `{consignmentReference}`s to be allocated.

-Once the request is received, SortedPRO takes each consignment in turn and allocates it to the cheapest eligible carrier, based on your default rules.
+Once the request is received, SortedPRO takes each consignment in turn and allocates it to the cheapest eligible carrier, as per the process detailed in the [Overview](#overview).
 It then returns an array of Allocation Summaries, one for each allocated consignment.

 > <span class="note-header">Note:</span>
 >  For full reference information on the <strong>Allocate Using Default Rules</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/AllocateUsingDefaultRules">Allocate Using Default Rules</a></strong> page of the API reference.